 David Murphy is also a specialist in the music of Mozart and Beethoven, his love of these composers honed by his studies as an instrumentalist with the Amadeus Quartet.
 He has conducted much original research into their works: “David has made some valuable discoveries, particularly in reference to certain peculiarities of Beethoven’s notation which significantly alter one’s preconceptions of interpretation of this and other composers” Sir Charles Mackerras

 His many operatic projects have included Savitri by Gustav Holst, performed with the London Sinfonietta.
 He began his operatic work as assistant to Sir Charles Mackerras at both English National Opera and the Royal Opera House, Covent Garden.
-The Royal Opera House is integral to his most significant operatic project to date: with Anoushka Shankar and librettist Amit Chaudhuri he is currently working on the completion of the groundbreaking new opera Sukanya begun with Pandit Ravi Shankar.
-The World Premiere of Sukanya will take place in May 2017.
+The Royal Opera House is integral to his most significant operatic project to date: with Anoushka Shankar and librettist Amit Chaudhuri he has completed the groundbreaking new opera Sukanya begun with Pandit Ravi Shankar.
+The World Premiere of Sukanya took place in May 2017. https://tinyurl.com/y9u8uxoq

 He is a highly experienced Musical Director, having held this position with the virtuoso chamber orchestra Sinfonia Verdi since 1990.
 His work takes him to the world’s finest orchestras including the London Philharmonic, Philharmonia, Royal Philharmonic, Scottish Chamber Orchestra, Residentie Orkest, Britten Sinfonia and the London Sinfonietta.